Things to Know About Your Vehicle’s Number Plate

 Registration Details on Vehicle Number Plates:

 When someone buys a new vehicle, the vehicle dealer issues a TR label that refers to 'To Register'.
-The label comes with a temporary registration number which stands valid for a month.
+The registration label is deemed valid for a month and comes with a temporary registration number.

 The owner of the vehicle must visit the local RTO within this period and register their vehicles by submitting all the required documents and completing the related procedure.
 Post vehicle inspection and document verification, the RTO issues a unique vehicle registration number to the vehicle.